Learning how to pray Scripture over my child has always been on my heart as something I’m called to do as Christian mom.

 Need more examples?

-Simply give us your email and we will send you this "How to Pray Scripture Over My Child" worksheet that gives several more examples to show you just how easy it is!
+Download our “How to Pray Scripture Over My Child” worksheet that gives several more examples to show you just how easy it is!

 STEP 5 – Repeat Step 4!